Uniform waist inequalities in codimension two for manifolds with Kazhdan fundamental group: Coboundary expansion for -spaces

 \subsection{Abstract L-spaces}

 Abstract L-spaces are an abstract characterization of spaces $L^1(\Omega)$, where $\Omega$ is a measure space.
 The latter is called a \emph{concrete L-space}.
-The advantage of this notion, which we review below, is that they are well adapted to taking ultraproducts.
+The advantage of this notion, which we review below, is that it is well adapted to taking ultraproducts.

 An \emph{ordered (real) vector space} is a vector space $V$ with an order $\leq$ that is translation invariant and scale invariant for positive scalars.
 The \emph{positive cone}, $V^+=\{x\mid x\geq 0\}$, determines the order: $x\leq y$ if and only if $y-x\in V^+$.
 If $(V,\leq)$ is a lattice in the sense of order theory, that is, every two elements $x,y$ have a \emph{meet} $x\wedge y$ and a \emph{join} $x \vee y$, we say that $(V,\leq)$ is a \emph{vector lattice}.
 In this case, the \emph{absolute value} of $x\in V$ is defined as $|x|=x \vee -x$ and an element $x_0\in V^+$ is called a \emph{unit} if $x_0\wedge y=0$ for $y\in V^+$ implies that $y=0$.